Amin-MAG/My-Notes/Software Engineering 223a4de7a57b48e9a6235a18bb0b7d99/Microservices c2400a9ae6964fb1a321efb04118cfd3.md

 ### API Granularity

 > In the tech world, granularity refers to the level of detailed information available within your API.
 Think of it like your bedsheet’s thread count.
 In a coarse-grained API, your data is typically housed in a few large components, while a fine-grained API spreads it across a large number of smaller components.
-If your components are equal in size, but vary in complexity and features, this could lead to a coarse-grained granularity.
+If your components are equal in size but vary in complexity and features, this could lead to a coarse-grained granularity.
 To build a fine-grained API, you divide your components based on the cohesiveness and coordination of their functionalities.

 [https://horizontal.blog/2020/06/09/fine-grained-vs-coarse-grained-apis/](https://horizontal.blog/2020/06/09/fine-grained-vs-coarse-grained-apis/)